 Land and Building Transaction Tax (LBTT) is payable by the purchaser in a land transaction which occurs in Scotland.
-At Select Accountants Ltd, we can provide guidance on LBTT in the Warwickshire area.
+At Select Accountants Ltd, we can provide guidance on LBTT in the Leicestershire area.

 Who pays the tax?

 LBTT is payable by the purchaser in a land transaction occurring in Scotland.
 Stamp Duty Land Tax (SDLT) applies to land transactions in England and Northern Ireland and Land Transaction Tax (LTT) applies in Wales.
 Please see the separate factsheets for information on SDLT and LTT.